-Mental illness refers to a wide range of conditions affecting mood, behavior, and thinking.
+Mental Health illness refers to a wide range of conditions affecting mood, behavior, and thinking.
 The term includes substance use disorder, eating disorders, and other process addictions.

 Everyone has moments of feeling down, confused, or fearful.
 People with a mental disorder experience their symptoms all the time without relief until the problem is discovered and treated.
 Unfortunately for some people, the correct treatment doesn’t come until their illness has already impacted their life in significantly negative ways.